Skip to content

 How to Thicken a Smoothie

 I’ll provide you with some general tips on how to make a smoothie thicker and how to fix a watery smoothie.
-At the end, I’ll share one of my favorite recipes, this Acai Smoothie, and explain how you can make it into the perfect smoothie bowl!

 Now, these tips are applicable to any smoothie recipe that you want to be thickened.
 Always be sure to add the ingredients listed below incrementally and adjust as needed to suit your preferences.